Orikhiv: 18th and 19th century

+20th century

 Peter Kondratyevitch Pavlenko was principal of the Halbstadt Zentralschule in 1909 and 1910, also teaching in the areas of mathematics and pedagogy; before that he had been on the faculty of the secondary school in Orikhiv.

 In 1918–1919 Orikhiv was in the centre of the area controlled by the anarchist Nestor Makhno, so it likely suffered the usual consequences of being occupied by his army.
 During the subsequent Civil War it was overrun a number of times as the vicissitudes of war caused frequent changes in the struggles between the Whites and the Reds.
-Orikhiv was the base from which the Red Army surged southward to finally defeat the Mennonite Selbstschutz -eventually leading to the capitulation in Gnadenfeld, Molotschna.
+Orikhiv was the base from which the Red Army surged southward to finally defeat the Mennonite Selbstschutz – eventually leading to the capitulation in Gnadenfeld, Molotschna (today Bohdanivka).

 Orikhiv attained city status in 1938.
-In 1972 it was the capital of the Orikhiv Region of Zaporizhzhia Oblast.
-In 1990 the population was 21,200.
+In 1972 it was the capital of the Orikhiv Raion of Zaporizhzhia Oblast.
+The population was 21,200 in 1990.
 Main industries produced clothing, machinery and building supplies.
-There is a metallurgy plant, "Orikhiv Quarry of Molding Materials," which deals with refractory materials, and a sugar refinery.
+There is a metallurgy plant, Orikhiv Quarry of Molding Materials, which deals with refractory materials, and a sugar refinery.
 The city also has a regional museum.
 There are no obvious traces of the Mennonite past remaining.